byoda/byoda-python/README.md

 # Bring your own data & algorithms

 ## Intro
-Byoda is a mew and radically different social media platform:
+Byoda is a new and radically different social media platform:
 - Your data is stored in your own data pod.
 - Access to your data is controlled by a data contract and is enforced by your pod.
 - You can select the algorithm(s) that generate your content feed for you.